Open

 Processing and Agreement

-• If approved, the grant is paid in a single 100% payment after the decision letter is sent, and the organization must complete an end-of-project report on ORORA within 4 months after the project ends.
+- Approved organizations must complete an end-of-project report on ORORA within four months after the project ends.

 Additional information

-• An end-of-project report must be submitted on ORORA within four months of the end of the project, and late reports can prevent submission of new applications.
+- An end-of-project report must be filed on ORORA within four months of the project end.

 Contacts